DIY Methods To Remove Water Stains From Wood Furniture

 By adding salt, baking powder and even toothpaste, we are making the process slightly more aggressive through the form of an abrasive.
 This can work by modestly scouring the surface of the finish, allowing for penetration to the voids.

 Fighting Fire With Fire

-The use of heat to remove heat marks
+The use of heat to remove heat marks of wood furniture

 Heat the finish with a blow dryer, heat gun or iron to soften the finish so it consolidates.